HL7/davinci-ecdx/input/pagecontent/index.md

 ### About This Guide

 This Implementation Guide is supported by the [Da Vinci] initiative which is a private effort to accelerate the adoption of Health Level Seven International Fast Healthcare Interoperability Resources (HL7® FHIR®) as the standard to support and integrate value-based care (VBC) data exchange across communities.
 Like all Da Vinci Implementation Guides, it follows the [HL7 Da Vinci Guiding Principles] for exchange of patient health information.
-The guide is based upon the prior work from the [US Core] and [Da Vinci Health Record Exchange (HRex)] Implementation Guides. <span markdown="1" class="bg-success">As illustrated in figure 1 below, this guide is built on top of FHIR which provides the foundation, and other implementation guides that provide more and more focused use cases by constraining profiles and extending functionality to cover gaps.</span>
+The guide is based upon the prior work from the [US Core] and [Da Vinci Health Record Exchange (HRex)] Implementation Guides.
+As illustrated in figure 1 below, this guide is built on top of FHIR and other implementation guides that provide more and more focused use cases by constraining profiles and extending functionality to cover gaps.

 <div markdown="1" class="new-content">